-Philae Temple is without question one of the best temples to visit in Egypt, and what makes it even more special is the fact that if you visit at night you can enjoy the spectacular Philae Temple Sound and Light Show.
-Also often referred to as the Temple of Isis, it features in practically all good quality Nile cruise packages, and also in several Aswan package tours.
+Philae Temple is without question one of the best temples to visit in Egypt, and what makes it even more special is the fact that if you visit at night you can enjoy the spectacular Temple of Philae Sound and Light Show.
+Also often referred to as the Temple of Isis, it features in many of our Egypt tour packages, and in nearly all of our Nile River cruises, and also in several Aswan package tours.

 A Rescued Temple And Now A World Heritage Site

 When arriving at the temple, your guide will almost certainly inform you that you’ve arrived at Philae, but this is not exactly true.
 You might find yourself staring at Philae Temple, but these days the original two islands known collectively as Philae lie buried beneath the still waters of Lake Nasser, an inevitable consequence of the Aswan High Dam.

 When the original low dam in Aswan was constructed, the rising waters of Lake Nasser inundated the island on which the temple stood, along with much of the temple itself.
 Knowing that the temple would be completely lost as a result of the Aswan High Dam, a massive UNESCO project got underway and the temple was moved to higher ground on nearby Agilkia Island.
 This achievement in itself makes the area worth visiting.

 When you see the temple standing today, it really is mind boggling to think than the entire complex was actually moved and then reconstructed.
 Not surprisingly, the temple is today is one of the most famous and most cherished attractions in Aswan.

 Having been completed in around 690 AD, Philae Temple is considered by many to be the last of the ancient temples constructed in the “classic” Egyptian style.
 It is one of the many temples throughout Egypt that were built in honor the goddess Isis, and it serves as a remarkable example of the cult that was built around her story, and one which includes Osiris and Horus.